 - Dietary supplements must also be made from food.
 Thanks to food processing and poor soils, most Americans would benefit greatly from supplementing their diet with some concentrated nutrition.
 But just as the food we eat must be whole, so must be the supplements we take.
 Only vitamins as found in food—whole and intact—can truly nourish the body.
 Synthetic and isolated vitamin fractions, and antioxidants, are not nutrients.

 - Each individual is biochemically unique.
 “One man’s food is another’s poison,” the old saying goes.
 Yet modern nutrition seems bent on insisting that there is a single diet ideal for everyone.
 This is simply not so.
 As early nutrition researchers showed, requirements for specific nutrients vary greatly among individuals.
-Only by learning the foundations of nutrition and then tuning in to which foods are best for your body can you truly put nutrition to work.
+Only by learning the foundations of nutrition and then tuning in to which foods and supplements are best for your body can you truly put nutrition to work.

 Moreover, at SeleneRiverPress.com, readers can learn nutrition’s first principles straight from the horse’s mouth.
 Our Historical Archives offer hundreds of foundational papers and commentaries—free, as PDF downloads—from the early days of nutrition research.
 These articles, as you will see, were years ahead of their time and are as true and relevant today as ever.